zteshadow/go4fun/rust/learn/readme.md

-cargo build // build project, you can find the target at ./target/debug/xxx, --release to generate release version cargo run // build and run cargo check // build without generate binary
+cargo build // build project, you can find the target at ./target/debug/xxx, --release to generate release version cargo run // build and run cargo check // build without generate binary cargo doc --open // open doc for API using in project
 ```

 # Compile